George M. Cohan: A Biography

 There were hundreds of family acts in vaudeville, but few as closely knit as The Four Cohans.
 They often worked on the prestigious but exhausting B.F.
 Keith circuit, grinding through an exhausting round of four to six performances a day.
 Their only breaks were summer layoffs with relatives in New England, but even these were usually interrupted for engagements at various summer resorts.

 A creature of the theater, George grew up in a backstage world full of color and emotion.
 In boyhood, he was not shy about letting people know his opinions on anything, particularly anything related to "the show business."
-He had the jarring habit of telling off stage hands, fellow performers and theater managers.
+He had the jarring habit of telling off stage hands, fellow performers and theater managers several times his age.
 Seeing others take advantage of his naturally easy-going father only fed George's fire.
 Despite frequent warnings that adults did not appreciate his behavior, George kept at it until he was generally known as a backstage trouble maker.

 Young Cohan learned that reputations could be dangerous when the family appeared in a stage adaptation of the popular novel Peck's Bad Boy (1891).
-George reveled in the title role, playing a clever roughneck who could "lick any kid in town."
+George reveled in the title role, playing a clever teenage roughneck who could "lick any kid in town."
 He was such a success that a mob of boys from the opening matinee audience attacked him at the stage door.
 As Nellie tended to her son's bruises, the company manager warned that young Cohan would have to face that kind of response after every performance.
-What boy wouldn't be anxious to prove he was tougher than Peck's bad boy?
 Rather than give up a choice role, George learned to live with the fights for the better part of a year -- then his family returned to vaudeville.

-Jerry insisted that The Four Cohans were a "road act," the sort that played well all across the country but would never please the hardnosed critics in New York City.
-So the act traveled to every corner of the US, by-passing Manhattan year after year.
-But Broadway was the place to be in those days, the "big apple" that every self-respecting performer wanted to take a shot at.
+Jerry insisted that The Four Cohans were a "road act," the sort that played well all across the country but could never please the hardnosed critics in New York City.
+So the act traveled to every corner of the United States, by-passing Manhattan year after year.
+But Broadway was the place to be in those days, the "big apple" that every self-respecting performer wanted to take a bite out of.

 At age 14, George got tired of waiting for his chance.
 When his father bluntly refused yet again to take the act to New York, George bought a train ticket and prepared to run off on his own.
 Thanks to a kindly station master, Jerry got wind of this plan.
 Instead of reacting with anger, he told his relieved son that it would be better if the whole family ran away together.
 He booked the family for a New York debut that fall.
 All should have gone well, but the family's old friend-nemesis turned George's dream engagement into a nightmare.